reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 - Use UDS component tokens (level-3) where they exist in the Unify Design System
 - Use semantic tokens mapped to UDS design tokens (level-2) where component tokens don't exist
 - Never create fake component tokens that don't exist in UDS
-- Maintain full backwards compatibility with v9
+- Preserve the v9-style semantic token API where UDS component tokens don't exist

 ### When to Use Which Variant

 **Use v9 Theme** if you:
 - Prefer simpler, semantic token names (`bg-primary`, `text-secondary`)
-- Want smaller CSS bundle size (141KB vs 246KB)
+- Want smaller CSS bundle size (v9 is typically smaller than the UDS variant)
 - Are building prototypes, MVPs, or internal tools
 - Don't need granular component-level token control